damian-lis/Emails-handler/README.md

 - assigning the nodemailer (package) object to the nodemailer variable,
 - assigning the nodemailer-mailgun-transport (package) function to the mailGun variable,
 - assigning the appropriate mailGun keys to the keys variable,
-- returning the so-called transporter object using the createTransport method of the nodemailer object (along with calling the mailGun function with passing the object argument containing the auth keys)
+- returning the so-called transporter object using the createTransport method of the nodemailer object (along with calling the mailGun function with passing the object argument containing the auth keys),
 - calling the sendPortfolioMail function as a result of sending a query to the appropriate server route ('/api/mail/portfolio'), which destructs the passed data and uses them to dynamically complete the object assigned to the mailOptions variable.
 At the very end, in the discussed function, the sendMail method of the transporter object is called, which is responsible for sending the e-mail (when the e-mail is sent, json is returned with information about success, otherwise the status 500 with information about failure).

 <br/>